keroserene/go-webrtc/README.md

 [![Circle CI](https://circleci.com/gh/keroserene/go-webrtc.svg?style=svg)](https://circleci.com/gh/keroserene/go-webrtc)

-This repository is currently fluctuating a lot, *do not rely* on anything in here yet.
+This repository is currently not ready and fluctuating a lot.
+*Do not rely* on anything in here yet!

 This currently only builds on linux, but OSX is in progress.
 Actual documentation is on the way.